Foods my mother eats and which I, too, have adopted (Photo by the author)

 On my part, I find meat less and less appetizing as time goes by (unless it’s highly seasoned), but I tend to agree with her that a little bit of meat might be okay for me too.

-I hope you’ve enjoyed this post.
+Thank you for reading!
+I hope you’ve enjoyed this article.
 As always, pins and shares are much appreciated!

 To a happier, healthier life,